 Snowbirds – retired people or seniors who head to the southern United States for the winter and return to Canada in the summer

-Solarium – a den or a room in a condo apartment that does not have a closet
+Solarium – a den or a room in a condo apartment with lots of windows that does not have a closet

 The GTA – The Greater Toronto Area is made up of not only the City of Toronto but is also comprised of the surrounding areas including Oakville, Mississauga, Brampton, Markham, King, Pickering and Ajax.